 There are plenty of complex personality assessments on the market that offer in-depth behavioural analyses.
 Unfortunately, the results are difficult to process and even harder to action.
-The Decision Drivers™ methodology instead distills this information into an easy, memorable, and practical framework—and then tells you precisely how to apply it at home and at work.
+The Decision Drivers™ communication methodology instead distills this information into an easy, memorable, and practical framework—and then tells you precisely how to apply it at home and at work.

 By understanding the Decision Drivers™ and learning how to detect them in yourself and in others, you can more easily see another’s point of view, understand the nature of conflict, make respectful compromises, move with greater empathy and compassion, and adjust your messaging in order to connect with people and be influential.